The Difference: Community Over Clinic

 • Structure:

-It provides a necessary layer of 24/7 accountability through house rules, oversight and regular urinalysis/breathalyzer testing that guests (participants) need to maintain stability.
+It provides necessary layer of 24/7 accountability through house rules, oversight and regular urinalysis/breathalyzer testing that guests (participants choose for Accountability) need to maintain stability.

 2. Focus on Real-World Skills